agine7/Flappy_Bird_Flutter/README.md

-# flappy_bird
+# Flappy_Bird

 A new Flutter project.
+The game is a side-scroller where the player controls a bird, attempting to fly between columns of green pipes without hitting them.

 ## Getting Started